 - Actively manage a portfolio of natural resources to uphold and enhance their value.

 - Mitigate impacts due to catastrophic environmental disturbance or human action

-- Ministry service plan goals and objectives
+- The Ministry’s service plan goals and objectives.

-Additional considerations that guided project selection:
+Additional considerations that guided project selection included the following provisions

 - Improve data availability

 - Mapping (Provision of Spatial Information is Preferred)